Thomas Walsh (skier)

-Thomas Walsh (born January 30, 1995) is an American para-alpine skier.
+Thomas Charles Walsh (born January 30, 1995) is an American para-alpine skier.
 Born and raised in Vail, Colorado, he starting skiing at the age of 2.
 He began his racing career with the Ski and Snowboard Club Vail at the age of 5.

 Career

-He represented the United States at the 2018 Winter Paralympics in the Super-G, Giant slalom, Slalom and Super combined events.
+He represented the United States at the 2018 Winter Paralympics in the super-G, giant slalom, slalom, and super combined events.
 He did not win a medal at these events.

-He won bronze medals at the 2019 World Para Alpine Skiing Championships in both the Giant slalom and Super combined events.
+He won bronze medals at the 2019 World Para Alpine Skiing Championships in both the giant slalom and super combined events.

 He won a silver medal in alpine skiing at the 2022 Winter Paralympics held in Beijing, China.